 system: Marijuana; Xanax, an anti-anxiety drug; Flexeril, a muscle-relaxing

 drug; and Benadryl, an allergy medication.
 However, according to

 the coroner, these drugs did not contribute to her death.

-the postmortem investigatation failed to find in Houston’s
+the postmortem investigatation has failed so far to find in Houston’s

-system was any ounce of common sense or self-respect.
+system is any ounce of common sense or self-respect.

 and beautiful Houston had so much going for her, but she was a fool